-The Shake Reduction System tames the camera shake and puts out stable images and videos from 16.0MP, 1/2.3″ CMOS sensor capable lens with maximum ISO6400 sensitivity.
-These images are displayed with sharp colors on its 2.7 inch, 460K-dot screen.
+The Shake Reduction System tames the camera shake and puts out stable images and videos from a 16.0MP, 1/2.3″ CMOS sensor capable lens with maximum ISO6400 sensitivity.
+These images are displayed with sharp colors on its 2.7-inch, 460K-dot screen.

 In general, WG-50 is one dependable waterproof camera that can be best used in surfing.
 Its build quality is something you can never question.
 Just by the looks and feels of it, it sure does say it can survive a fair amount of beating.

 |Image quality at low sensitivities||Poor low light functionality|

 3. Cube+ HD Action Video Camera by Polaroid – Best Small-Sized Surf Camera